 #3 City of Izola

-Izola can be found 7 kilometers from the city of Koper.
-Maybe not too many of you have heard of it before, but that’s exactly what gives it its unique beauty and magical atmosphere.
+Izola can be found 7 kilometres from the city of Koper.
+Maybe not many of you have heard of it before, but that’s exactly what gives it its unique beauty and magical atmosphere.
 Imagine it as a small, romantic port city.
 Its name in Latin means island.
 Because of this, we can assume that the old town used to be an island itself.
 Due to its proximity to the sea, the city’s main industry is fishing.

 Slovenian coastline, Izola